Kalasaikamesh944/KRand/README.md

 # KRand
-KRand powerful module for cpp for hacking
+KRand powerful module with cpp for hacking

 # MIT License